cristianvasquez/thingies_gym/readme.md

 ## Fractional ownership ruleset

 * A thingy can occupy a 'Wild' house gaining 'ownership' proportional to the stay.
 The house becomes 'Fractional'
 * All thingies, owners or not, pay rent in 'Fractional' houses.
-Apples go proportionally to the previous owners.
+Paid apples go proportionally to the previous owners.

 # Life if not eternal ruleset